 - Loss of life’s pleasures

 - Property damage

 In cases of egregious wrongs, such as when a drunk driver causes your injuries, we also seek punitive damages that can provide additional compensation to our clients.
-Punitive damages are not applicable in most SCI cases, but the lawyers at Wilt & Associates leave no stone unturned when evaluating your injury claim.
+Punitive damages are not applicable in most SCI cases, but the lawyers at Wilt Injury Lawyers leave no stone unturned when evaluating your injury claim.